Chalarangelo/30-seconds-of-interviews/questions/javascript-hoisting-scope.md

-### In Javascript, Hoisting happens to functions and variables declared with `var`.
+### In Javascript, Hoisting happens to unassigned functions and variables declared with `var`.
 Where can they be scoped?

 #### Answer

-Either globally or in a function.
+Either globally or in a function/local scope.

-Unlike `let` or `const` they are not block-scoped and can only exist in either one of them because they are assigned a pointer before any evaluation of the code.
+Unlike `let` or `const`, var and unassigned named functions are not block scoped and can only exist in either one of the non lexical scopes because they are assigned a pointer before any evaluation of the code.
+If you attempt to access a var declared variable before it's assigned a value you get `undefined` instead of a reference error, and unassigned named functions are able to be called because they are hoisted and compiled at the scope's compile time before the rest of the code is evaluated.
+Anonymous functions have no reference and can only be called immeadiatly, and assigned functions are only evaluated when they are assigned.

 #### Good to hear

-* There is more than one type of scope in Javascript(Global, Function, Block)
+* There is more than one type of scope in Javascript(Global, Local, Block)
 * Hoisting defines the references before actually evaluating the script
+* Block scopes are lexical
+* Assigned functions are not hoisted because they are only evaluated at time of assignment

 ##### Additional links